COVID-19: travel health notice for all travellers

 Registration

 You must register with the State Migration Service within 15 calendar days of arrival if you intend to stay more than 15 days.
-Ensure that your passport is stamped with a residency stamp.
+Ensure that your passport bears an entry stamp.

 Failure to register could result in a fine.
 You may be stopped from leaving Azerbaijan until the fine is paid.